agustibr/atomicules.github.com/_posts/2012-01-31-My-Listening-to-New-Music-Goal-of-2011.markdown

 ---
 layout: page
 type: text
-title: My "Listening to New Music" Goal of 2010
+title: My 'Listening to New Music' Goal of 2010
 categories:
 - code
 - owtelse